-Changing from Site to Capital Value will redistribute the rates and affect ratepayers differently, with some properties paying lower rates than previoulsy and some paying more.
+Changing from Site to Capital Value will redistribute the rates and affect ratepayers differently, with some properties paying lower rates than previously and some paying more.

-This table shows the number of properties where rates will increase and the number where rates will decrease for each rating category.
+This table shows the number of properties where rates will increase and the number where rates will decrease for each rating category, during the initial rate modelling process.